menu

 Setting & Lifestyle

-As is often the case in a small town, Browns Valley doesn't have a public transportation system that people use for their commute.
+Browns Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of people in Browns Valley who are college-educated is somewhat higher than the average US community of 21.84%: 25.24% of adults in Browns Valley have at least a bachelor's degree.
+The citizens of Browns Valley are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Browns Valley having a bachelor's degree or advanced degree.

-The per capita income in Browns Valley in 2018 was $40,234, which is upper middle income relative to California and the nation.
-This equates to an annual income of $160,936 for a family of four.
+The per capita income in Browns Valley in 2018 was $53,489, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $213,956 for a family of four.
 However, Browns Valley contains both very wealthy and poor people as well.

 Browns Valley is a very ethnically-diverse town.
 The people who call Browns Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Browns Valley residents report their race to be White, followed by Black or African-American.
-Browns Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.83% of the town’s residents.
-Important ancestries of people in Browns Valley include German, English, Irish, Portuguese, and Norwegian.
+The greatest number of Browns Valley residents report their race to be White, followed by Asian.
+Important ancestries of people in Browns Valley include German, English, Irish, Portuguese, and European.

 The most common language spoken in Browns Valley is English.
 Other important languages spoken here include Spanish and Chinese.